vibeus/vibe-website/content/hardware/_index.md

   body: |
     Vibe’s interactive digital whiteboard connects you to coworkers and clients like never before.
-    Designed by teams, for teams, Vibe combines an intuitive touchscreen with a keynote-worthy display to activate meetings, training sessions and presentations.
+    Designed by teams, for teams, Vibe combines an intuitive touchscreen with a keynote-worthy display to activate meetings, training sessions, and presentations.

   cta:
     title: Request a Demo